SapphireStar31/recipe-searcher/DesignDocuments/projectPlan.md

 - [ ] Start creating pages for adding recipes
 - [ ] Update timelog

+#### Updating project plan for future
+For end of week 6 to beginning of week 7 finish tasks listed above except creating the User table will wait for week 8 when learning about authentication with AWS.
+- [] Create Unit testing on the DAOs
+- [] Add in files for logging

 ### Week 7
 #### Checkpoint 2 is Due: Database designed and created, at least one DAO with full CRUD (create, read, update, delete) implemented with Hibernate, DAO is fully unit tested, Log4J is implemented (no System.out.printlns)